 Click the image below to view a map with the photo station locations.

-The following time-lapse videos will be updated annually using the photos that Bellingham community members and visitors submit via e-mail or text to email@example.com.
+The following time-lapse videos will be updated when there are significant site changes, using the photos that Bellingham community members and visitors submit via e-mail or text to firstname.lastname@example.org.

 These videos show a downstream and upstream view of the Squalicum Creek Re-route Phases 1 and 2 restoration project completed in 2015, which removes fish passage barriers, improves water quality, and reconnects the stream to its floodplain.